artur-IT/Weekly-Language-Planner/README.md

 # Weekly Language Planner

+Simple planner helping to study any foreign language.

 See the live version of [Weekly Language Planner](https://artur-it.github.io/Weekly-Language-Planner/).

-Project create in Vite.

-Simple planner helping to study any foreign language.
+**Short instruction:**

+Learning a foreign language requires practicing vocabulary, reading, listening, speaking, and writing.
+Plan on what day you will practice a given skill and type in your planner.

+&nbsp;

 **Main features**: